 - Fuel is extremely flammable and highly explosive.
-A fire or explosion from fuel can burn you and others and can damage property. - To prevent a static charge from igniting the fuel, remove the machine from the truck or trailer and refuel it on the ground, away from all vehicles.
-If this is not possible, place a portable fuel container on the ground, away from all vehicles, and fill it; then refuel the machine from the fuel container rather than from a fuel-dispenser nozzle. - Fill the fuel tank outdoors on level ground, in an open area, and when the engine is cold.
+A fire or explosion from fuel can burn you and others and can damage property. - To prevent a static charge from igniting the fuel, place the container and/or machine directly on the ground before filling, not in a vehicle or on an object. - Fill the fuel tank outdoors on level ground, in an open area, and when the engine is cold.
 Wipe up any fuel that spills. - Do not handle fuel when smoking or around an open flame or sparks. - Do not remove the fuel cap or add fuel to the tank while the engine is running or hot. - If you spill fuel, do not attempt to start the engine.
 Avoid creating a source of ignition until the fuel vapors have dissipated. - Store fuel in an approved container and keep it out of the reach of children. - Fuel is harmful or fatal if swallowed.
-Long-term exposure to vapors can cause serious injury and illness. - Avoid prolonged breathing of vapors. - Keep your hands and face away from the nozzle and the fuel-tank opening. - Keep fuel away from your eyes and skin. - Do not store the machine or fuel container where there is an open flame, spark, or pilot light, such as on a water heater or on other appliances. - Do not operate the machine without the entire exhaust system in place and in proper working condition. - Keep the fuel-dispenser nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.
+Long-term exposure to vapors can cause serious injury and illness. - Avoid prolonged breathing of vapors. - Keep your hands and face away from the nozzle and the fuel-tank opening. - Keep fuel away from your eyes and skin. - Do not store the machine or fuel container where there is an open flame, spark, or pilot light, such as on a water heater or on other appliances. - Do not fill containers inside a vehicle or on a truck or trailer bed with a plastic liner.
+Always place containers on the ground and away from your vehicle before filling. - Remove the equipment from the truck or trailer and refuel it while it is on the ground.
+If this is not possible, then refuel from a portable container rather than from a fuel-dispenser nozzle. - Do not operate the machine without the entire exhaust system in place and in proper working condition. - Keep the fuel-dispenser nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.
 Do not use a nozzle lock-open device. - If you spill fuel on your clothing, change your clothing immediately. - Do not overfill the fuel tank.
 Replace the fuel cap and tighten it securely. - Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine compartment to help prevent fires.
 Clean up oil or fuel spills.